JuliaLang/PackageCompiler.jl/docs/src/index.md

 but if you restart Julia you lose all the compiled work.
 PackageCompiler allows you to do this work up front — further ahead of time — and store the results for a lower latency startup.

-There are two main workflows:
+There are three main workflows:

 1. You can save loaded packages and compiled functions into a file (called a [sysimage](@ref sysimages)) that you pass to `julia` upon startup.
 Typically the